sfccdevops/sfcc-devtools/README.md

 <details><summary>Load Unpacked Extension to Opera</summary>

 1. Open Google Chrome
-2. Go to the following URL in a new tab:  `chrome://extensions/`
+2. Go to the following URL in a new tab:  `chrome://extensions`
 3. In the top right corner, Enable **Developer Mode**
-4. Click the **Load Unpacked Extension ...**
+4. Click the **Load Unpacked** button
 5. Select the `./sfcc-devtools/src` folder

 </details>